sjbuysse/Nanodegree-Frogger/README.md

-I have an `Enemy` and `Player` class.
-Both classes will have a `width`, `height`, `leftMargin`, and a `topMargin` variable.
-These variables will be the same for each instance of the classes, does this mean that they have to be stored in the prototype object?
-(Since we've learned that all commonalities are part of the prototype object)
-So for example `Enemy.prototype.width = 101` and `Player.protoype.width = 70`;

-I also would like to make a superclass `Character` for the `Enemy` and `Player` subclasses.
-Since both `Enemy` and `Player` have these 4 variables, I'm guessing it's good coding style to make them part of the `Character` class.
-How would that implementation work?

-Is it "allright" to instantiate x,y and speed in the update method?
-Or does that not make sense?

 Since both `Player` and `Enemy` have protoype properties `width`, `height`, `leftMargin`, and a `topMargin`, I feel like this could be refactored somehow, but how?
-T
+I also don't want to save them as superclass variables, since that would mean that every instance will need to save these variables

+I want to see the player and bug sprite overlap for a split second before resetting the game, how can I do that?

+There are a few instances where we reset player's position (see player.protoype.update), and I always just set x and y to 218 and 465 respectively.
+Is there a way to refactor this, and can we refactor this so that we can reset the player to any begin value (say you instantiated a player with x=50), rather than always repeating 218.